Your Name:

 λ = __________

-1. Calculate the energy in J of each of the lines in the hydrogen spectrum as shown on the last page of text you received with this packet (410 nm, 434 nm, 486 nm, and 667 nm).
+1. Calculate the energy in eV of each of the lines in the hydrogen spectrum as shown on the last page of text you received with this packet (410.2 nm, 434.0 nm, 486.1 nm, and 656.3 nm).
 Use the wavelengths shown to find the frequency and use the frequency to find the energies of the photons responsible for each line.
-Report your results in a table on a separate piece of paper with the headings: Wavelength (nm), Wavelength (m), Frequency (Hz), Energy (J).
+Determine the initial and final energy levels for an electron that produced light of that wavelength.
+Report your results in the table below.

 An interim homework assignment idea: ask students to find λ for three